dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

    To prevent the installer from installing x86 packages on an x64 OS, run the installer from an administrator command prompt with the switch `OPT_NO_X86=1`.

 1. Restart the system or execute **net stop was /y** followed by **net start w3svc** from a command prompt.
-Restarting IIS picks up a change to the system PATH made by the installer.
+Restarting IIS picks up a change to the system PATH, which is an environment variable, made by the installer.

 > [!NOTE]
 > For information on IIS Shared Configuration, see [ASP.NET Core Module with IIS Shared Configuration](xref:host-and-deploy/aspnet-core-module#aspnet-core-module-with-an-iis-shared-configuration).